jlmelville/uwot/cran-comments.md

 ## Release Summary

-This is a patch release to maintain compatibility with a forthcoming version of the RcppAnnoy dependency.
+This is a patch release to fix a bug which causes a crash on machines with only one default thread available.

 ## Test environments

-* ubuntu 14.04 (on travis-ci), R 3.4.4, R 3.6.0, R-devel
+* ubuntu 16.04 (on travis-ci), R 3.5.3, R 3.6.1, R-devel
 * ubuntu 16.04 (on rhub), R 3.6.1
 * fedora 30 (on rhub), R-devel
 * mac OS X High Sierra (on travis-ci), R 3.5.3, R 3.6.1